e-merlin/eMERLIN_CASA_pipeline/README.md

   --run-steps RUN_STEPS
                                  List of steps to run (space or comma-separated).
 For example:
                                  "flag_apriori flag_manual average" or "flag_apriori,flag_manual,average"
-                                 Also accepts "all", "pre_processing" and "calibration"
+                                 Also accepts "all", "pre_processing",  "calibration" and "imaging"

   -s SKIP_STEPS